Pulse Amplitude Modulation (PAM), Pulse Width Modulation (PWM), Pulse Position Modulation(PPM), Pulse Coded Modulation & their Demodulation

 Theory

-Pulse-Width Modulation (PWM), also known as Pulse-Duration Modulation (PDM), is a technique used to control the average power delivered by an electrical signal.
-Instead of varying the amplitude of the signal, PWM modifies the duration (or width) of the pulses in a pulse train while keeping the pulse amplitude and frequency constant.
-By changing the pulse width, one can effectively control the average voltage or power supplied to a load.
+Pulse-Width Modulation (PWM), also called Pulse-Duration Modulation (PDM), is a technique to control the average power delivered by a signal.
+Instead of changing the amplitude, PWM varies the width of pulses in a pulse train, while keeping the pulse amplitude and frequency constant.
+By adjusting the pulse width, the average voltage or power supplied to a load can be precisely controlled.

 The Concept of Duty Cycle

-The fundamental concept in PWM is the duty cycle.
-The duty cycle describes the fraction of time a signal is in the 'on' or 'high' state during one complete period.
-It is usually expressed as a percentage.
+The key concept in PWM is the duty cycle, which is the fraction of time a signal remains 'high' during one period, usually expressed as a percentage.

-- A 0% duty cycle means the signal is always off.
+• 0% duty cycle: Signal is always off.

-- A 50% duty cycle means the signal is on for half the period and off for the other half, resulting in a square wave.
+• 50% duty cycle: Signal is on for half the period and off for the other half, forming a square wave.

 A low duty cycle corresponds to low average power, while a high duty cycle corresponds to high average power.
-This relationship allows for precise control over devices like motors, LEDs, and heaters.
+This allows precise control over devices such as motors, LEDs, and heaters.

 Generation of a PWM Signal

-The most common method for generating a PWM signal is the intersection method.
-This technique involves comparing a modulating signal (the information or reference signal) with a high-frequency carrier waveform (typically a sawtooth or triangle wave) using a comparator.
+The most common generation method is the intersection method, where a modulating signal is compared to a high-frequency carrier waveform (sawtooth or triangle) using a comparator.

-- A high-frequency sawtooth or triangle wave is generated by an oscillator.
-This signal is applied to one input of a comparator (e.g., the inverting terminal).
+1. A high-frequency sawtooth or triangle wave is generated by an oscillator and applied to one input of the comparator.

-- The modulating signal, which contains the information to be encoded, is applied to the other input of the comparator (e.g., the non-inverting terminal).
+2. The modulating signal (information signal) is applied to the other input of the comparator.

-- The comparator outputs a high signal whenever the modulating signal's voltage is greater than the carrier wave's voltage.
-Otherwise, it outputs a low signal.
+3. The comparator outputs a high signal whenever the modulating signal voltage exceeds the carrier voltage; otherwise, it outputs low.

-The result is a pulse train whose pulse widths vary in proportion to the amplitude of the modulating signal.
+The resulting pulse train has widths proportional to the amplitude of the modulating signal.

-Generation of a PWM signal by comparing a modulating signal with a sawtooth wave.
+Fig 3: PWM signal generated by comparing a modulating signal with a sawtooth wave.

 Demodulation of a PWM Signal